bruno-lang/alma/README.md

 The described parser machine has no lexer or lexing phase.
 White-space is as good as any other input, that is to say it is always significant and captured in the same way other input is or is not.
-This is why most grammars heavily use `,` as it mean _any white-space_.
-As this syntactic sugar has no name it is by default not captured.
+This is why most grammars heavily use `,` as it means _any white-space_.
+As this syntactic sugar has no name it is not captured by default.
 If white-space should be captured it just has to be named like `(,):white-space` would do.

 **How to describe or distinguish terminal/non-terminal tokens and fragments?**